Stefan Anikewich, CYONY CLUB Program Volunteer Director

 How to Register (rolling registration):

-All Children must preregister, No walk - up participants will be permitted and all proper documentation must be submitted prior to attending the first scheduled practice or meet.
-Online registration is the preferred method of registration, regardless of payment type.
+All Children must preregister online and pay the registration fee before attending any practices.
+No walk - up participants will be permitted and all proper documentation must be submitted prior to attending the first scheduled practice or meet.
 Secure registration and payment options are available online.
 Please use the "register online" button above to sign up your child for the program.
 Whether paying online by creditcard/Paypal/direct deposit or if paying by check, no Registration is not complete until the payment has been received and processed.
 Registration must be completed by the participant's parent.
 If you would like to register and pay by check, please complete the online registration process and mail your payment, check made out to "CYO" to:

 Catholic Youth Organization